benyaminsalimi/Secure-Headers/README.md

 # Secure-Headers

-secure header best practices config for Apache, Nginx, lighttpd
+secure header best practices config for Apache, Nginx, lighttpd, Cloudflare, netlify

+***attention : This repository is not ready to use, im trying to get it ready my free time***

+***Pull requests are always welcome :)***

 ## why secure header
 > I suggest you don't copy past config from this repo, especially if you have a custom web application our example may break your software. read these articles first